Aliases for APP Gene

 GeneCards Summary for APP Gene

-APP (Amyloid Beta (A4) Precursor Protein) is a Protein Coding gene.
-Diseases associated with APP include hereditary cerebral amyloid angiopathy and central nervous system vasculitis.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include identical protein binding and heparin binding.
+APP (Amyloid Beta Precursor Protein) is a Protein Coding gene.
+Diseases associated with APP include Alzheimer Disease and Cerebral Amyloid Angiopathy, Dutch, Italian, Iowa, Flemish, Arctic Variants.
+Among its related pathways are Peptide ligand-binding receptors and Alzheimers Disease Pathway.
+GO annotations related to this gene include identical protein binding and enzyme binding.
 An important paralog of this gene is APLP1.

 UniProtKB/Swiss-Prot for APP Gene